 Sleep is among the most enduring mysteries in biology.
-Despite the fact that we devote a third of our lives to sleep, the pervasiveness of sleep disorders and the evolutionary conservation of sleep-like states, mechanisms that underlie this behavioral state remain poorly understood.
+Although we devote a third of our lives to sleep, sleep disorders are pervasive in modern societies, and sleep-like states are evolutionarily conserved, mechanisms that underlie this behavioral state remain poorly understood.
 We are taking a new approach to this old problem by using zebrafish to identify genetic and neuronal mechanisms that regulate sleep and wakefulness.

 September 21, 2017 - Read a new study from three talented Caltech students describing a sleep-like state in the jellyfish Cassiopea, demonstrating that sleep arose in animals before the evolution of a central nervous system, and pushing back the emergence of sleep by at least 600 million years.
 See also the Caltech video and Current Biology Dispatch, and listen to Claire talk about the project on NPR.

 September 18, 2017 - Congratulations to Andrew on being awarded an NIH Predoctoral fellowship!